stetson06/tester-repository1/2022-01-19-enhancing-targeting-accuracy.md

 # f1-score
 f1_score(y_test, y_pred_class)
 ```
 <br>
 Running this code gives us:

-* Classification Accuracy = **0.866** meaning we correctly predicted the class of 86.6% of test set observations
+* Classification Accuracy = **0.866** meaning we have correctly predicted the class of 86.6% of test set observations
-* Precision = **0.784** meaning that for our *predicted* delivery club signups, we were correct 78.4% of the time
+* Precision = **0.784** meaning that for our *predicted* delivery club signups, we are correct 78.4% of the time
-* Recall = **0.69** meaning that of all *actual* delivery club signups, we predicted correctly 69% of the time
+* Recall = **0.69** meaning that of all *actual* delivery club signups, we have predicted correctly 69% of the time
 * F1-Score = **0.734**

-Since our data is *somewhat* imbalanced, looking at these metrics rather than just Classification Accuracy on it's own - is a good idea, and gives us a much better understanding of what our predictions mean!
-We will use these same metrics when applying other models for this task, and can compare how they stack up.
+Since our data is *somewhat* imbalanced, looking at these metrics rather than just Classification Accuracy on its own is a good idea, and gives us a much better understanding of what our predictions mean!
+We will use these same metrics when applying other models for this task and can compare how they stack up.

 <br>
 ### Finding The Optimal Classification Threshold <a name="logreg-opt-threshold"></a>

-By default, most pre-built classification models & algorithms will just use a 50% probability to discern between a positive class prediction (delivery club signup) and a negative class prediction (delivery club non-signup).
+By default, most pre-built classification models and algorithms will just use a 50% probability to discern between a positive class prediction (delivery club signup) and a negative class prediction (delivery club non-signup).

 Just because 50% is the default threshold *does not mean* it is the best one for our task.